slatedocs/slate/source/includes/_rest_api.md

 `POST /orders/batch`

 Orders in a batch should belong to the same contract.
+Max allowed size limit in a batch is 50.

 > Body parameter